 It wouldn’t have escaped your attention that a sporting event in Russia, with 32 teams and 736 players, is being watched by billions of fans across the globe before one team can earn the right to be crowned world champions.
 But who will win?
 There’s a whole lot of analytics being applied on those Russian pitches during the World Cup that many of us don’t know about.
-It’s baffling, the kind of simulations that have been pouring in from AI & machine learning Labs.
+FIFA World Cup 2018 and Analytics has been quite baffling, the kind of simulations that have been pouring in from AI & machine learning Labs.

 Goldman Sachs predicts Brazil will be the winner after simulating 1 million possible variations of the tournament in order to calculate the probability of advancement for each squad.
 In another AI-related simulation, Spain stands the second-best chance to lift the World Cup according to the study offered to the Cornell University Library.
 IBM Watson is offering their expertise to Fox Sports.
 The deal will help football fans create and cut highlights from the FIFA World Cup.
 IBM could deliver up to 100,000 hours of video footage to fans, including the best bits from the package using AI and machine learning.